schuullzz/PT-Assignment4/ReadMe.txt

 ## Installation

-The main, scanner, parser, and generator has been tested on CentOS v7 with gcc v4.8.5.
+The main, scanner, parser, and generator has been tested on CentOS v7 with gcc v4.8.5 and ./VirtMach.

 Using Makefile.